 All this stress often stimulates our desire to load up on fructose-laden sugar.
 It’s a tempting solution but short-lived and further spikes our stress hormones.
 A cycle of stress develops, leading to a state of health that is below par.

 5. Fatty lipids or bad cholesterol in your blood

-The management of high cholesterol is a controversial one, and for many, the jury is still out.
-Nevertheless, we can all take a little control over our own health and cut back on the fructose.
+High cholesterol management is a controversial one, and for many, the jury is still out.
+Nevertheless, we can all take a little control over our own health and cut back on fructose.
 There are some compelling reasons why.